 - Grants for International Educators

-Both student and scholar applicants may apply to the Fulbright Schuman Innovation Grants , a series of grants that support research at the intersection of technology and policy.
-Applications that fit the description of the Innovation Grants will automatically be considered during the current application cycle; no separate application is necessary.
+Both student and scholar applicants may apply to the Grants for Innovation, a series of grantsdesigned to support work that can create better transatlantic understanding of issues at the heart of the U.S.-EU relationship, particularly at the intersection of policy and technology.
+Applications that fit the description of the Innovation grants will automatically be considered during the current application cycle, thus no separate application is necessary.

 ELIGIBILITY & APPLICATION PROCESS

-Awards are available to candidates from any of the Member States of the European Union to study, conduct research, or lecture on a topic relevant to U.S.-EU relations, EU policy, or EU institutions.
-The results of eligible projects must be relevant to at least two EU member states; projects that do not meet this requirement should be submitted through the Fulbright Program in the applicant’s country of citizenship.
+Awards are available to candidates from any of the Member States of the European Union to study, conduct research, or lecture on a topic relevant to U.S.-EU relations, EU affairs/policy, or EU institutions.
+The results of eligible projects must be relevant to at least two EU member states; projects that do not meet this requirement should be submitted through the Fulbright Commission in Portugal.
 Prior to submitting their application, candidates must arrange their own placement at an accredited university, vocational training/professional institution, or independent research center in the United States.
 More information about eligibility, including answers to frequently-asked questions, can be found on the specific award pages.

 Grants for students are normally for a period of nine months (i.e., an academic year).
 However, applications for pre-doctoral research for a period as short as four months will also be considered.
-Grants for scholars are for a minimum period of three months and a maximum of nine months, with preference being given to projects of 4-6 months duration.
+Grants for scholars are for a minimum period of three months and a maximum of nine months.

 - Monthly stipend (USD equivalent of 2000€ for students and 3000€ for scholars) to be used to cover tuition, living costs, etc.;